Lyle and Erik Menendez: First trial (1993–1994)

 Prior to the trial, Lyle offered to bribe his ex-girlfriend, Jamie Pisarcik, if she would lie on the stand and claim that José had made sexual advances towards her; Pisarcik reported this to police.
 Before Lyle was cross-examined by the prosecution, he pre-emptively admitted to this scheme under questioning by his own lawyer.

-Lyle and Erik's cousin, Diane Vander Molen, testified that during a stay with the Menendez family in the mid-1970s, Lyle confided in her that José was sexually abusing him.
+Lyle and Erik's cousin, Diane Vander Molen, testified that during a stay with the Menendez family in the summer of 1976, Lyle confided in her that José was sexually abusing him.
 Vander Molen claimed she told Kitty about the incident, but Kitty sided with her husband, accusing Lyle of lying.
 Vander Molen recalled that after this, Kitty sent Lyle upstairs, and she never heard of the issue again.
 Under questioning from Bozanich, Vander Molen stated she had never directly witnessed any abuse.
 Lyle testified that Vander Molen was the only person he ever told of the abuse.
 Another cousin, Andy Cano, alleged that as a child, Erik told him about the abuse, which they both described as genital "massages."
 Prosecutors pressed Cano, asking him if he would lie for his cousin, which he denied.

 The defense presented two faceless photographs of young boys from the waist down, which Lyle alleged were taken by José when they were little.
 The prosecution argued that there was no evidence the photographs were taken by José, and the photos were found on a roll of film interspersed with photos from a children's birthday party.

 Evidence from a taped therapy session between Lyle, Erik and Oziel was also presented in court, after legal attempts by the defense to exclude it.
 The prosecution used the tapes to disprove the abuse claims, as the brothers made no mention of sexual abuse, and instead complained about their dictatorial father and suicidal mother.
 Lyle also stated on the tape that by killing their mother, they were "doing her and [him and Erik] a favor... putting her out of her misery" and that they had "shown great courage by killing their mother."
 According to Oziel's account, "They didn't kill their parents for money but rather out of hatred and out of a desire to be free from their father's domination, messages of inadequacy and impossible standards."
 Oziel said that Lyle had confided that "he knew his father would have been proud of him for killing him" for pulling off the task.

 The defense consultant Ann Burgess argued Oziel was "manipulative" and "controlling," arguing he directed many of the statements made by the brothers in the tape recordings.
 Oziel's ex-mistress, Judalon Smyth, also testified that Oziel wanted to "control" the brothers by taping their sessions.
 Smyth's testimony was challenged by the prosecution, noting she was the one who notified authorities of the confession tapes, but had now joined the defense to discredit Oziel after a tumultuous breakup.